shreyadaviswork-bit/DSAR-Automation-MVP/README.md

 Organizations must respond to DSARs under GDPR within strict timelines.
 Manual handling of requests can be slow, error-prone, and difficult to track.
 Solution: Automate DSAR handling with Google Sheets + Apps Script to streamline intake, acknowledgment, and tracking.

-**Key Features**

-DSAR Intake Form: Capture user name, email, and request type.
-Automatic Acknowledgment Emails: Sends confirmation to the user when a request is submitted.
-Request Tracking: Google Sheet stores all requests with status updates.
-Categorization: Requests are labeled as Access, Deletion, or Correction for easier workflow management.
-Automation: Apps Script automatically processes pending requests and updates the sheet.

 **Tech Stack**

 Frontend / Input: Google Forms (optional, linked to Sheets)